 What is Bundling?

-In fulfillment there are times that certain products need to be sent together.
 Bundling means putting two or more SKUs together into one package.
 Sometimes it means those items will, as a bundle, have a new unique SKU.
-It’s quite a complex operation to bundle units together; it requires a robust system to ensure it can be executed accurately.
+Operationally it is quite to bundle units together; it requires a robust system to ensure it can be executed accurately.

 “Being able to bundle products virtually was the biggest lifesaver!
 Before we could create virtual bundles we had to pre-kit all of our variety pack box options.
 Between the transit time to get new products to the warehouse and then building the kits, we were struggling to keep up with orders.
 Creating bundles in eFactory gives our customers the freedom to create any variety option, while giving us much better visibility of our inventory!”